dj95/kdl-fmt/README.md

   <br><br>
   A small formatting utility around the awesome [kdl-rs](https://github.com/kdl-org/kdl-rs) crate for formatting KDL files.
 It is also capable of converting KDL v1 to v2 documents and vice versa.

+  *kdl-fmt* will try to detect the input KDL version, in case it is not specified.
+It will also use the input KDL version as the target version, if there's no target version specified.
 </p>

 ## 📦 Requirements